kdbinsidebrains/site/_project/03-module.md

 ## Module Settings

+This functionality is available in _InelliJ IDEA_ product.
+In all other products the plugin is enabled by default.
+{: .notice--warning}

-It's possible that you already have a project or create/import project but Q code was not loaded correctly.
+It's possible that you already have a project or create/import project, but Q code was not loaded correctly.
 In this case you can change your project structure and do module setup manually.

 Just open [project structure](https://www.jetbrains.com/help/idea/project-settings-and-structure.html) dialog and select